sandeepkiranp/sandeepkiranp.github.io/content/publication/preprint/index.md

 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
 publication_types: ["article"]

+publication: IEEE 5th World Forum on Internet of Things (WF-IoT)

 # Publication name and optional abbreviated publication name.
 publication: ""